JasonLiu1229/University-Vault/DS/Session/Session 1.md

 - Each node fulfills **both** a **client** and a **server** role (**servant**)
 - Nodes and data item keys are assigned **Globally Unique Identifiers** (GUIDs)
 - Nodes have no or limited direct knowledge on other nodes
+	- Nodes typically have limited or no direct knowledge about the entire network.
+Instead, they know about a subset of nodes, which helps in scaling the network without overwhelming any single node.
 - Application-level message routing
+	- Messages and data requests are routed at the application level, meaning nodes handle the routing decisions themselves rather than relying on lower network layers.
 - Nodes are **volatile**
+	- Nodes in P2P networks are volatile, meaning they can join or leave the network at any time.
 - Structured or unstructured
+	- **Structured P2P Networks**: Use predefined rules to organize the nodes and manage data (e.g., Chord, CAN).
+	- **Unstructured P2P Networks**: Nodes randomly connect to each other without a predefined structure (e.g., Gnutella, BitTorrent).

+\+ **Scalability**: Can handle many nodes efficiently due to its decentralized nature.
+\+ **Fault Tolerance**: The absence of a central point of failure makes the network resilient to individual node failures.
+\+ **Resource Sharing**: Efficiently utilizes the resources of all nodes, distributing the load evenly.